OsgiliathEnterprise/platform/.github/ISSUE_TEMPLATE/BUG_TEMPLATE.md

 # Version:

-[Version of the project installed]
+[Version of the platform installed]

 # Environment: